lk-geimfari/awesomo/languages/C.md

 ![kore](https://kore.io/images/logos/logo-front.png)

 ---
-[VeraCrypt](https://veracrypt.codeplex.com/) is an open-source utility used for on-the-fly encryption (OTFE).[5]
-It can create a virtual encrypted disk within a file or encrypt a partition[6] or (under Microsoft Windows except Windows 8 or GPT) the entire storage device with pre-boot authentication.
+[VeraCrypt](https://veracrypt.codeplex.com/) is an open-source utility used for on-the-fly encryption (OTFE).
+It can create a virtual encrypted disk within a file or encrypt a partition or the entire storage device with pre-boot authentication.

 ![veracrypt](https://download-codeplex.sec.s-msft.com/Download?ProjectName=veracrypt&DownloadId=1527687&Build=21040)